hashicorp/terraform-provider-azuread/docs/resources/synchronization_job_provision_on_demand.md

 - `synchronization_job_id` (Required) Identifier of the synchronization template this job is based on.
 - `parameter` (Required) One or more `parameter` blocks as documented below.
 - `service_principal_id` (Required) The object ID of the service principal for the synchronization job.
+- `triggers` (Optional) Map of arbitrary keys and values that, when changed, will trigger a re-invocation.
+To force a re-invocation without changing these keys/values, use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html).

 ---